AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 **Dedicated**.
 This VMs will be available to you 100% time you need it.
 **Low Priority**.
 This VMs are not guaranteed.
 It is a surplus power, based on plans and demand, they can disapear/reapear at any time.
 And this VMs will cost you `2.5 times cheaper` than **Dedicated**.
 When you need huge ammount of parallel vCPU, it is a perfect resource.
 According to my customers, this approach is 40-60% cheaper than market average, 2-7 times faster and you can control all process.
-So, why you have to pay to 3rd party provider doing this job?.
+So, why you have to pay to 3rd party provider doing this job?
 Let's rock!

 ## How

 This part will be divided on two - how to setup Azure part (probably you will need it once for all your rendering project) and Application part (you will use it every rendering project)
+After this part I will explain how much it will cost you.

 ### Azure part

 First of all, you need an Azure subscription.
 You can get free trial with $200 [here](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/).
 In order to rent 3rd party licenses (like Autodesk or Chaos V-Ray), you can use your card, because you cannot pay for it with Microsoft credit.
-And of course you can use your existing Azure subscription, many companies have it already - just ask your IT for it.
+And of course you can use your existing Azure subscription, many companies already have it - just ask your IT about it.

-After this part i will explain how much it will cost you

 So, you have a subscription.
 Now you need to login to [Azure portal](https://portal.azure.com).